johnpeart/dept-of-bad-ideas/_guest-guides/07-in-the-thick-of-it.md

 ## Scoring

-In this round, you can’t lose points but there are lots of bonus points available.

-You will be scored on the following criteria:

-- how good your presentation is
-- the originality of the solution

-Each of these criteria are scored on a scale of 0 to +5 points.

-In this round, you will gain points if:

-- your presentation is good
-- you come up with an interesting, funny, or very practical solution to the problems you’re presented with
+The scoring for this round works a little differently.
+You will be asked to respond to 4 problems in the quick fire round.

-You gain an additional point for each second that you keep talking without hesitating or repeating yourself, up to 60 additional points per problem.
+You gain a point for each second that you keep talking without hesitation or repeating yourself, up to 60 additional points per problem.

+You can gain up to an additional 10 points for each problem if you come up with an interesting, funny, or very practical solution to the problems you’re presented with

+There are 280 points available in this round.